-organic farming and it’s importance. organic farming and its importance is a system of farming which is an agricultural method that includes the production of crops and livestock by using natural means instead of spraying pesticides, use of fertilizers, antibiotics, genetic modifications of growth hormones and organism organic agriculture simply means the use of ruminants and decay of plants and animal by-products to improve agricultural production. the importance of organic agriculture very key to human survival. one of the benefit of organic farming is that it is carried out using using natural means to improve crop production as organic farming and its importance
+organic farming and its importance. organic farming and its importance is a system of farming which is an agricultural method that includes the production of crops and livestock by using natural means instead of spraying pesticides, use of fertilizers, antibiotics, and genetic modifications of growth hormones and organisms organic agriculture simply means the use of ruminants and decay of plants and animal by-products to improve agricultural production. the importance of organic agriculture very key to human survival.
+One of the benefits of organic farming is that it is carried out using natural means to improve crop production as organic farming and its importance.

 Meaning of organic farming

-organic agriculture simply means the use of ruminants and decay of plants and animal by-products to improve agricultural production.
-In other words, it involves the use of remains of plants and animals to improve the production of crops for improve yield in agriculture. organic farming involves the use of prepared manure which are natural to improve agricultural production.
-In this regard the use of artificial chemical like inorganic fertilizer does not constitute in which it is called
+organic agriculture simply means the use of ruminants and the decay of plants and animal by-products to improve agricultural production.
+In other words, it involves the use of the remains of plants and animals to improve the production of crops for improved yield in agriculture. organic farming involves the use of prepared manure which are natural to improve agricultural production.
+In this regard, the use of artificial chemicals like inorganic fertilizer does not constitute what is called.

 organic agriculture and its importance